Tony Gallagher (editor): Career

 Gallagher attended Finchley Catholic High School in north London, the University of Bristol, and then City, University of London.
 He began his career as a trainee journalist at the Southern Evening Echo in Southampton in 1985, and moved to the South West News Agency in Bristol in 1987.
 He joined Today in 1988, and became a reporter at the Daily Mail in 1990.

-He attracted attention for his Princess Diana-related exclusives.
+He attracted attention for his Princess Diana–related exclusives.
 He later became news editor and finally assistant editor in 2006.
 He joined The Daily Telegraph in October 2006 as head of news and became deputy editor in September 2007.

 As deputy editor, Gallagher took the lead on exclusives relating to the MPs' expenses scandal.
 In November 2009, he was promoted to editor.

 Gallagher relinquished his post with immediate effect in January 2014 and went on leave, spending some time working at the London restaurant Moro.
 In April 2015 he became deputy editor of the Daily Mail and shared the role with John Steafel.
 Gallagher said: "My huge admiration for Paul Dacre is well known and I am greatly looking forward to joining his outstanding team."

 Gallagher was appointed editor of The Sun on 2 September 2015.

-He was appointed deputy editor of The Times effective 10 February 2020, as Victoria Newton succeeded him as The Suns editor.
+Victoria Newton succeeded him as The Sun's editor, after Gallagher was appointed deputy editor of The Times effective 10 February 2020.